Azure/reddog-aks-workshop/docs/cheatsheets/autoscaling-setup-cheatsheet.md

 ### Tuning

 As you probably saw above, CPU based scaling can sometimes be a bit slow.
 There are a lot of factors that come into play that you can tune.
 As you saw above, there's the autoscaler profile settings that can be adjusted.
-You can also adjust the CPU and Memory threshholds.
+You can also adjust the CPU and Memory thresholds.
 To improve the time taken to add a node to the cluster, you can look at the [autoscale mode](https://docs.microsoft.com/en-us/azure/aks/scale-down-mode), which will let you scale down by stopping but not deleting nodes (aka deallocation mode).
 This way a new node wont need to be provisioned, but rather an existing deallocated node just needs to be started.